Paramètres d'affichage

 The administration may ask you for other documents, depending on whether you are applying for a card for yourself or for members of your family.

-If you are a refugee or beneficiary of subsidiary protection, you must apply for a residence permit online on this site: https://administration-etrangers-en-france.interieur.gouv.fr/
+If you are a refugee or a beneficiary of subsidiary protection, you must apply for a residence permit online on this site: https://administration-etrangers-en-france.interieur.gouv.fr/

-There are four stages:
+There are four steps:

 • Decision made: your request has been processed, a decision has been made.